Why We Need Less ‘Agile Method’ and More ‘Unfixed Mindset’

 “There are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns — the ones we don't know we don't know.” - Donald Rumsfeld

-It’s a tricky one to get your head around at first, but what his framework for risk highlights is that there is a big difference between the risks we observe (and can therefore control for) and those that we haven’t yet anticipated.
+It’s a tricky one to get your head around at first, but what his framework for risk highlights is that there is a big difference between the risks we observe (and can therefore control for) and those that we haven’t anticipated yet.

 Conventional agile ‘scrum’ methods are great when you’re in that ‘known unknown’ zone – when you have a clear-ish understanding of the landscape you’re operating in, the problem to solve and the (business) outcome you need, but just not the exact path that will get you there.
 It works because you’re in ‘build’ mode, but not necessarily ‘discover’ mode.